espocrm/documentation/docs/user-guide/mass-email.md

 <a href="{optOutUrl}">Unsubscribe from the mailing list.</a>
 ```

-Administrator can disable mandatory opt-out link being added by system at Administration > Outbound Emails.
+Administrator can disable the mandatory opt-out links at Administration > Outbound Emails.

 ## Tracking URL

 If you want to know that your recipient opened the link from your email, you need to create Tracking URL.
 Specify any _Name_
  and _URL_ where your link should lead to.
-Then you will need to paste generated code into your Email Template.
+Then you will need to paste a generated code into your email template.

  Example: